 Spring is the best time to head out for some hiking and camping trips just outside Riyadh.
 Check out all the desert treks from Riyadh I’ve written about by going to this page: Off the Beaten Path Saudi Arabia.

 Here’s a list of some suggested activities for those in Riyadh this March.
 Most of the listed outdoor activities could be done in other months too but they are at their best during the spring.
+ARTICLE UPDATED FOR 2018!

 1. Visit the International Riyadh Book Fair.
 The fair starts normally in the first week of March and runs around two weeks, open daily from 10 am to 10 pm at the Riyadh International Exhibition Center.
 There is an English books section, a female only area and an excellent children’s book and activity area.
 Guide to the Book Fair found here: Riyadh International Book Fair.
-UPDATE Riyadh International Book Fair open in 2016 dates 9-19th March
+UPDATE Riyadh International Book Fair open in 2018 dates 14th-24th March

 6. Learn to golf or watch (or participate in!) a golf tournament.
 The Dirab Golf & Country Club is one of the most beautiful of golf courses in Riyadh and they often have gold tournaments in the spring.
 Some of the other golf courses are Riyadh Greens Gold Club, Intercontinental Hotel Palms golf course, Arizona compound golf course.
 Dirab golf club is worth visiting because it has stunning scenery, a nice restaurant, swimming pools and horse stables with beautiful Arabian horses.
 More pics and info here: http://gavinlee.travellerspoint.com/8/

 Join the Riyadh Road Runners!
 The running season continues until end of April and all levels of runners are welcome to participate.
 They have regular 10k runs, more info on their website: http://riyadhroadrunners.com/index.html.

 Get updates from Blue Abaya to your email!